snsaiphoo/binf6110_assignment2/README.md

 Differential expression analysis was performed using `DESeq2` [10].
 This was selected over `edgeR` [11] and `limma-voom` [12] because it models count data using a negative binomial distribution, which is appropriate for RNA-seq data [10, 13], and performs internal normalization of raw counts, simplifying the workflow.
 Wald tests were used for pairwise stage comparisons, and likelihood ratio tests (LRTs) were used to detect genes with significant expression changes across multiple stages [10].

-To evaluate biological relevance, both over-representation analysis (ORA) and Gene Set Enrichment Analysis (GSEA) were performed using the `clusterProfile`r package [14].
+To evaluate biological relevance, both over-representation analysis (ORA) and Gene Set Enrichment Analysis (GSEA) were performed using the `clusterProfiler` package [14].
 ORA identifies enriched functional categories based on a predefined list of significantly differentially expressed genes, whereas GSEA evaluates enrichment across a ranked gene list without requiring a statistical cutoff, enabling detection of coordinated but moderate expression shifts [15].
 Enrichment analyses were conducted against both Gene Ontology (GO) and KEGG pathway databases.
 GO analysis characterizes overrepresented biological processes, molecular functions, and cellular components, while KEGG analysis maps differentially expressed genes onto curated metabolic and signaling pathways.
 The combined use of complementary statistical approaches and annotation frameworks enhances the robustness and biological interpretability of transcriptional changes observed during flor yeast biofilm maturation.

 ## Methods
 The following section describes methods for analyzing  _Saccharomyces cerevisiae_ RNA-seq data.
 To execute the pipeline, download the [`scripts`](scripts) directory into your workspace.
 The `.sh` scripts should first be run sequentially in a Linux terminal, beginning with `00_ `and proceeding in numerical order.
 These scripts perform preprocessing and quantification steps, and output directories will be generated automatically at each stage.
 Once quantification is complete, the resulting count or quant files should be imported into `R` for downstream analysis.